 One must know that Article 352 of the Indian Constitution, which deals with the Proclamation of Emergency, specifies a “special sitting of the House”.

 Until now, there have been many instances of special sessions of Parliament being called.

 The first-ever special session of the Parliament was convened on August 14th and 15th in 1947 to celebrate India’s independence and mark the transfer of power from the Britishers.

-Then, during the India-China war in 1962, a delegation led by the then Jan Sangh leader Atal Bihari Vajpayee, called for the need for hosting a special session of the Parliament to discuss the war to which PM Nehru agreed.
+Then, during the India-China war in 1962, a delegation led by the then Jan Sangh leader Atal Bihari Vajpayee called for the need to host a special session of the Parliament to discuss the war, to which PM Nehru agreed.

 Most of the special sessions (total 3) have been called to celebrate days of national importance or significant milestones.
 For example, on 15th August 1972, a special session was called to mark the silver jubilee of India's Independence.